 - 1. The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present. - 2.
-The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - 3.
+The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meetings and hearings; - 3.
 The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 4.
 The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
 The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The Institution will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.
-However, the role of the advisor is limited to advise and support.
+However, the role of the advisor is limited to advice and support.
 The advisor may not act as a proxy for the party, disrupt any meeting or proceeding, or receive answers to questions other than general questions regarding the timeframes for the process or other procedural items; - 5.
 The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - 6.
 Where an appeal is permitted under the applicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the accuser and the accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.

-Whether or not criminal charges are filed, the institution or a person may file a complaint under the following the institutions Sexual Misconduct and Interpersonal Violence Policy and Resolution Procedure Governing Students and Employees.
+Whether or not criminal charges are filed, the institution or a person may file a complaint under the following: the institutions Sexual Misconduct and Interpersonal Violence Policy and Resolution Procedure Governing Students and Employees.

-Types of Disciplinary Proceedings Utilized in Cases of Alleged Domestic Violence, Dating Violence, Sexual Assault and Stalking
+Types of Disciplinary Proceedings Utilized in Cases of Alleged Domestic Violence, Dating Violence, Sexual Assault and Stalking justice process.
+The two processes are separate and distinct, and a person may engage one process, both processes or neither process.

 The Sexual Misconduct and Interpersonal Violence Policy and Resolution Procedure Governing Students and Employees has jurisdiction to respond, investigate and adjudicate all claims of sex-based harassment or discrimination, including allegations of being a victim of a VAWA crime.
-This is an institutional policy and not a replacement for the criminal justice process.
-The two processes are separate and distinct, and a person may engage one process, both processes or neither process.
+This is an institutional policy and not a replacement for the criminal